-In the long term, demand may become less inelastic because substitutes develop; but, at the moment we still search for those elusive alternatives.
+In the long term, demand may become less inelastic because substitutes develop; but, at the moment alternatives are now widely available.
 This means as price rises, demand doesn’t drop off.
 People just pay the higher prices.

 Disappointing yields from known suppliers

 If countries face supply constraints, then the price of oil will rise.
 For example, if oil supplies become less accessible, countries will either not to want to produce from these areas or wait until prices rise to make it profitable.
 For example, oil from the Antarctic is much more expensive to extract than from the Middle East.

 There can also be disruption to the supply of oil due to political instability or transport strikes.

 Sometimes, OPEC countries can attempt to raise the price of oil by restricting supply.
 In particular, the world’s largest producer of oil – Saudi Arabia has the capacity to influence the price of oil through cutting back supply.
 If other member countries also follow suit, the restriction in supply can cause a significant rise in price.

 In 1974, OPEC controlled a higher share of the total oil market.
 In response to events in the Middle East, they severely restricted oil supplies, causing the price to triple in a short period.
 This was the most dramatic period of rising oil prices.

 The price of oil does not just depend on economic fundamentals.
 There is also an element of speculation.
 If investors predict oil prices will keep rising, they will buy oil futures to keep pushing prices up.

 Between 2000 and 2008, there was a sustained period of global economic growth, which contributed to rising oil prices.